-In a first 'de-dollarization' scenario we assume that the sovereign of the emerging creditor country halves its holdings of reserve assets $X^{} = 0.0025$ from 0.005 and in a second scenario that (public and private) investors in the conventional creditor country follow suit, with $X^ = 0.0025$ and $(D_F - X^) = 0.0025$, halving also from a baseline value of 0.005.
+In a first 'de-dollarization' scenario we assume that the sovereign of the emerging creditor country halves its holdings of reserve assets $X^{} = 0.0025$ from 0.005 and in a second scenario that (public and private) investors in the conventional creditor country follow suit, with $X^ = 0.0025$ and $(\overline{D_F - X^}) = 0.0025$, halving also from a baseline value of 0.005.

 In each scenario the real yield on reserve assets increases sharply as the monetary hegemon needs to tap into its domestic savings to a greater extent.
-In the first scenario the terms of trade (and real exchange rate) of the emerging creditor appreciates in the short run, with that of the conventional creditor catching up in the second scenario.
-In the long run their real exchange rates weaken as the receipt of debt repayments is smaller.
-As a result in both scenarios the opportunity cost of holding reserve assets recovers a bit and a complete wipe-out becomes less likely.
+In the first scenario the terms of trade (and real exchange rate) of the both creditors depreciates in the short run and appreciates in the long run.
+As a result, the opportunity cost of holding reserve assets recovers a bit in both countries.
+These developments are further reinforced if the conventional creditor country follows suit.
+Hence incentives for the either creditor country to trim its holdings further, let alone a complete wipe-out, becomes less likely.